Additive Model Composition (LJ + Ewald)#

 • Long-range Coulomb interactions — must be treated with Ewald summation or PME to avoid artifacts from naive truncation.

-nvalchemi lets you combine any two BaseModelMixin-compatible models with the + operator:
+nvalchemi lets you combine any BaseModelMixin-compatible models with the + operator:

 combined = lj_model + ewald_model

-The result is an ComposableModelWrapper that calls each sub-model in sequence and sums their energies, forces, and stresses element-wise.
-A single shared ModelConfig instance propagates flags like compute_stresses to every sub-model automatically.
+The result is a PipelineModelWrapper that calls each sub-model in sequence and sums their energies, forces, and stresses element-wise.
+Each model computes its own forces independently (analytically or via its own internal autograd).

 This example: